rmj1001/HeckerShell/docs/dev-rules.md

 ## Dotfiles Configs Guidelines

 1. All dotfiles that hold shell code (excluding scripts) must be named as `<file>.sh`.
-2. Each shell has a reloadable config in `files/.shellfiles/configs/`.
+2. Shell-specific settings are stored in their respective `rc` file.
 3. Environment variables are stored in `files/.shellfiles/01-environment.sh`.
 4. Functions (aliases) are stored in `files/.shellfiles/02-functions.sh`.
 5. Sourced settings are stored in `files/.shellfiles/03-sources.sh`.